Portfolios of student work:

 1. Web-based portfolio using free web page resources such as Weebly, Edublogs, or student web pages your district provides.
 Please make sure these pages are either password protected or your students do not provide their full name and contact information.

-4. Use of a Course Management System such as Blackboard & Moodle provide. * A zipped course version for Moodle is available in the Teacher Resource site.
+4. Use of a Course Management System such as Moodle & Schoology provide. * A zipped course version for Moodle will be updated and available each year in August and is located in the Teacher Resource site.

-5. They can alternatively save their work on a local network drive the district provides, or their own medium, such as a flash drive.
+5. Students can alternatively save their work on a local network drive the district provides, or their own medium, such as a flash drive.

 Rubrics for evaluating work:

 Rubrics are provided to help guide the evaluation of student work for the different Quests.
 We welcome any submissions by you to help complete them or to provide additional options.
 Please title them with the Thing and Quest name and send them to firstname.lastname@example.org.
 We recommend rubric creation sites such as http://rubistar.4teachers.org/ or at Teachnology's http://www.teach-nology.com/platinum/samples/rubrics/.